felixoldenburg/ZooKeeperEnvironmentRepository/readme.md

 ## Plug'n'Play
 This project provides a Spring Boot auto configuration.
-If the "jones" Spring profile is added Spring Cloud Config Server automatically picks up the ZooKeeperEnvironmentRepository.
+If the "zookeeper" Spring profile is added Spring Cloud Config Server automatically picks up the ZooKeeperEnvironmentRepository.

 ## Usage